-Cinram is currently our exclusive supplier of manufacturing, packaging and physical distribution services in North America and most of Europe.
+Cinram is currently our exclusive supplier of manufacturing, packaging and physical distribution services in North America and most of Europe (with the exception of certain artwork production and packaging provided by Ivy Hill, which was sold by Cinram to Multi Packaging Solutions in 2009).
 Accordingly, our continued ability to meet our manufacturing, packaging and physical distribution requirements in those territories depends largely on Cinram's continued successful operation in accordance with the service level requirements mandated by us in our service agreements.
-If, for any reason, Cinram were to fail to meet contractually required service levels, we would have difficulty satisfying our commitments to our wholesale and retail customers, which could have an adverse impact on our revenues.
+If, for any reason, Cinram were to fail to meet contractually required service levels, or was unable to otherwise continue to provide services, we would have difficulty satisfying our commitments to our wholesale and retail customers, which could have an adverse impact on our revenues.
+In February 2010, Moody's Investor Service and Standard & Poor's both downgraded Cinram's debt ratings due to Cinram's announcement that it had received notice from a significant customer that the customer exercised its option to terminate its service agreements in July 2010.
+Cinram will have to refinance its credit facility when it comes due in May 2011.
+On May 4, 2010, Standard & Poor's further lowered its debt ratings on Cinram, basing this again on the upcoming loss of the significant customer in July 2010 and refinancing risk with its upcoming bank loan maturity in May 2011.
+Any inability of Cinram to continue to provide services due to financial distress, refinancing issues or otherwise could also require us to switch to substitute suppliers of these services.
 Even though our agreements with Cinram give us a right to terminate based upon failure to meet mandated service levels, and there are several capable substitute suppliers, it might be difficult for us to switch to substitute suppliers for any such services, particularly in the short term, and the delay and transition time associated with finding substitute suppliers could also have an adverse impact on our revenues.